MolPlantPathology/X-campestris-genomics-2024/A_genome_assembly/README.md

 # Genome assembly and annotation

-We assembled Nanopore sequencing reads using `flye`, followed by a sequential polishing pipeline using `racon`, `medaka`, and later, `homopolish`.
+We sequenced *X. campestris* genomic DNA using Oxford Nanopore Technologies long read technologies.
+The raw reads are available in NCBI SRA with BioProject number `PRJNA1104797`.
+Assembly was done using `Flye`, followed by a sequential polishing pipeline using `Racon`, `Medaka`, and later, `Homopolish`.

 ## Code run on compute cluster

-The first three steps  were run using Snakemake using the Snakefile and `cluster.json`configuration file present in this repository.
+The first three steps were run using [Snakemake](https://snakemake.github.io) - a workflow tool to chain together a set of commands that depend on each others outcome.
+For this we use the Snakefile and `cluster.json`configuration file present in this repository.

 ```bash
 snakemake -n -j 4 --latency-wait 60 --use-conda --cluster-config cluster.json --cluster "sbatch -p {cluster.partition} -n {cluster.n} -c {cluster.c} -t {cluster.time} --mem {cluster.memory} -o {cluster.output}"